SCHOOL POLICIES REGARDING STUDENTS WITH DISABILITIES

 - A complaint can be withdrawn at any step of the process; however the same complaint shall not be re-filed.

-- The 504 Coordinator can be consulted by any party regarding these procedures at any time.
+- The ADA/504 Compliance Officer can be consulted by any party regarding these procedures at any time.

-Students, employees or members of the public wishing to file complaints or grievances based upon discrimination on the basis of physical or mental disability should contact the College's 504 Coordinator located on campus, in the Administration Building, Room 230, (909) 594-5611, extension 4225.
-The College's general grievance process is outlined in the Administrative Procedures.
+Students, employees or members of the public wishing to file complaints or grievances based upon discrimination on the basis of physical or mental disability should contact the College’s ADA/504 Compliance Officer located on campus, in the Human Resources Office of the Administration Building, (909) 274-4225.
+The College’s general grievance process is outlined in the Administrative Procedures.

 If these processes yield an unsatisfactory result, the Office for Civil Rights may be contacted regarding their complaint resolution processes: